Solution of the $\kappa$-deformed Dirac equation with vector and scalar interactions in the context of spin and pseudospin symmetries: Symmetries limits

-By using the relation of recurrence (\ref{recur}) and Eqs. (\ref{A0})-(\ref {A1}), the coefficient above $\mathcal{A}_{2}^{\pm }$ can be determined.
-If we want to truncate solution (\ref{Heun}) in $x$, we must impose that $ A_{1}^{\pm }=0$ through the condition (\ref{cndB}); when we truncate in $ x^{2}$, we make $A_{2}^{\pm }=0$, and so on.
-For each of these cases, we have an associated energy.
+If we truncate the series in a term of order $x^{n}$, the resulting finite series is related, via solution (\ref{canonical}), to the energy level $E_{n}$.
+Thus, the physical quantity that we can associate most closely with the series (\ref{Heun}) truncated in the term $x^{n}$ is the energy $E_{n}$ of the particle with the wave function (\ref{canonical}).
+In fact, it is necessary that the series (\ref{Heun}) becomes a $n$-degree polynomial for the system to admit bound states.
+Thus, by using the relation (\ref{recur}) and Eqs. (\ref{A0})-(\ref{A1}), the coefficient above $\mathcal{A}_{2}^{\pm }$ can be determined.
+If we want to truncate solution (\ref{Heun}) in $x$, we must impose that $A_{1}^{\pm }=0$ through the condition (\ref{cndB}); when we truncate in $x^{2}$, we make $ A_{2}^{\pm }=0$, and so on.
+For each of these cases, we can establish a appropriate constraints between conditions (\ref{cndA}) and (\ref{cndB}).
+Since the Eqs. (\ref{Energy+})-(\ref{Energy-}) are of the relativistic Landau level type, we prefer to fix the frequency $\omega $ in order to obtain an expression for the energies corresponding to each value of $n$.
+For this, we rewrite the frequency $\omega $ as $\omega ^{\pm }$, with $\pm$ labelling spin and pseudo-spin as above.
+After obtaining $\omega _{nm}^{\pm} $ and replace them in Eqs. (\ref{Energy+})-(\ref{Energy-}), we will have expressions for the energies involving the quantities $\alpha ^{\pm }$, $ \beta ^{\pm }$, $\gamma ^{\pm }$, $\delta ^{\pm }$, which contains the coupling constant $a_{C}^{\pm }$, the mass of the particle $M$ and the quantum angular momentum number $m^{\pm }$.
 Thus, for $A_{1}^{\pm }=0$, it means that we are investigating the particular solution for $n=0$.
-Then, from Eq. (\ref {A1}), we have
+In this case, from Eq. (\ref{A1}), we have

-where $\tilde{m}^{\pm }=1+\alpha ^{\pm }$.
-Solving (\ref{scdA}) for $E$, we find the energies corresponding to the spin and pseudo-spin symmetries.
-They can be written explicitly as